chen3feng/uct/README.md

 ...
 ```

-See the above `build` command for reference.
+The supported options are similar to `build`, See the above `build` for reference.

 ### Run